 Taste disorders like ageusia are usually diagnosed by an ear, nose and throat (ENT) specialist.
-They will ask questions about your symptoms and review your health history to determine if any existing conditions could be triggering your loss of sense of taste.
+They’ll ask questions about your symptoms and review your health history to determine if any existing conditions could be triggering your loss of sense of taste.

 Healthcare providers determine the extent of your ageusia by measuring the limits of your taste function.
-To do this, your healthcare provider may ask you to compare the tastes of several different substances.
+To do this, a healthcare provider may ask you to compare the tastes of several different substances.

 Yes.
 In most cases, treating the underlying condition that led to ageusia helps restore your taste function.

 It depends on what caused your loss of sense of taste.
 If a cold or flu caused ageusia, your taste may return after taking antihistamines or decongestants.
 Infections can be treated with antibiotics.
 Your healthcare provider can help determine which course of action to take.
 Once you’ve recovered from your illness, your sense of taste will likely return.

 Sometimes, ageusia can be resolved by improving your lifestyle habits.
 For example, people who quit smoking can regain their sense of taste in as little as 48 hours.
 If your ageusia is related to gum disease, ramping up your oral hygiene habits can help restore your taste function quickly.